PeterWangIntel/crosswalk-website/Try-Crosswalk.md

                         package local web app as apk.
 Such as: --app- root=/root/path/of/the/web/app --app-local-path=APP_LOCAL_PATH
-                        The reletive path of entry file based on |app_root|.
+                        The relative path of entry file based on |app_root|.
                         This flag should work with "--app-root" together.
 Such
-                        as: --app-local-path=/reletive/path/of/entry/file
+                        as: --app-local-path=/relative/path/of/entry/file
   --keystore-path=KEYSTORE_PATH
-                        The path of the developer keystore, Such as:
+                        The path of the developer keystore.
+Such as:
                         --keystore-path=/path/to/your/developer/keystore
   --keystore-alias=KEYSTORE_ALIAS
-                        The alias name of keystore, Such as: --keystore- alias=alias_name --keystore-passcode=KEYSTORE_PASSCODE
+                        The alias name of keystore.
+Such as: --keystore- alias=alias_name --keystore-passcode=KEYSTORE_PASSCODE
-                        The passcode of keystore, Such as: --keystore- passcode=code --enable-remote-debugging
+                        The passcode of keystore.
+Such as: --keystore- passcode=code --enable-remote-debugging
                         Enable remote debugging.
   -f, --fullscreen      Make application fullscreen.
+  --extensions=EXTENSIONS
+                        The path list for external extensions separated by os separator.On Linux and Mac, the separator is ":".
+On Windows, it is ";".Such as:
+                        --extensions="/path/to/extension1:/path/to/extension2"
+  --mode=MODE           The packaging mode of the application. "shared" means
+                        the application shares the Xwalk with other applications; "embedded" means the application owns
+                        XWalk Runtime itself.
+Set the default mode as "shared".Such as: --mode=shared --xpk=XPK             The path of the XPK file.
+Such as:
+                        --xpk=/path/to/xpk/file
 ```

 To package a local web app: Below is an example of how to package a local web app.
 We assume that the files for the app are in /home/abc/dist and the main entry point HTML file is /home/abc/dist/src/index.html: